 Introduction to GIT Interview Questions and Answers

 GIT is the source code management (SCM) system, which is used to track the changes and central system to commit the changes for different programmers.
 It was created by Linus Torvalds in the year 2005.
 It was written in C, shell, Perl, TCL, and python.
 It is available in English.
 It supports different operating systems like Linux, Windows and Mac OS.
 Git is free and open-source software.
 It is mainly referred to as a distributed version control system.

-Now, if you are looking for a job which is related to GIT then you need to prepare for the 2020 GIT Interview Questions.
+Now, if you are looking for a job that is related to GIT then you need to prepare for the 2020 GIT Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important GIT Interview Questions and Answers which will help you get success in your interview.
 These questions will help students build their concepts around GIT and help them ace the interview.